FACTBOX-The Biden Cabinet: President-elect builds a team

 COUNCIL OF ECONOMIC ADVISERS CHAIR: CECILIA ROUSE

-Rouse, a labor economist and dean of the Princeton School of Public and International Affairs whose research has focused on the economics of education and tackling wealth inequality, was a member of Obama's council of economic advisers from 2009 to 2011.
+Rouse is a labor economist and dean of the Princeton School of Public and International Affairs whose research has focused on the economics of education and tackling wealth inequality.
+She was a member of Obama's Council of Economic Advisers from 2009 to 2011.

 NATIONAL ECONOMIC COUNCIL DIRECTOR: BRIAN DEESE